aruppert/quizz.me/README.md

 ## Motivation

-This project is my final work for the intensive Web Development Course [@neuefische](http://neuefische.de/) in Cologne.
+This project is my final work for the intensive Web Development Course [@neuefische GmbH](http://neuefische.de/) in Cologne.
 We had one month time to complete it.

 ## Tech/framework highlights

-<b>Built mainly with the help of</b>
+<b>Built mainly with </b>

 - React
 - React-Router